Connect external MCP servers to chat

 - If the server supports OAuth (rather than a static key), Moonjar shows Authenticate — tap it, sign in to the third-party service, return to Moonjar.
 The token comes back through Moonjar’s OAuth callback and is stored against the server.

-After tools are discovered, they appear in the chat assistant’s tool surface alongside the built-ins.
-The assistant uses them when relevant; you don’t have to invoke them by name.
+After tools are discovered, you choose which ones to expose to the chat assistant — see Pick which tools to expose below.
+Enabled tools appear alongside the built-ins; the assistant uses them when relevant, you don’t have to invoke them by name.

 Test a connection